hcli007/SNN_pipeline/README.md

 `synetcontext -i your_path/species_list -e your_path/cleaned-network_file -n your_path/SynNet_f_file -N your_path/prefix_file -d your_pep_bed_path -o your_output_path -S 10 --block_stat --KEGG`

 In the example, the `-e` parameter is used, which will extract the node information from the edge file and search for the syntenic genes upstream and downstream of these nodes.
-Please input the synteny information file for all species with the `-n` option and enter the prefix file with the `-N` option. and enter the maximum range of flanking genes you want to search for in `- S`.
+Please input the synteny information file for all species with the `-n` option and enter the prefix file with the `-N` option. and enter the maximum range of flanking genes you want to search for in `-S`.

 If you have classified genes based on phylogenetic relationships or community structures in a network, or if you have specific nodes of interest, you can use the `-I` instead of `-e` as input: